nandinipatel183/SahaYatri/README.md

-# SahaYatri – Lost & Found People & Items Platform
+# SahaYatri – AI based Lost & Found People & Items Platform

 SahaYatri is a **full‑stack intelligent Lost & Found system** designed to help reunite missing people and items with their families/owners using: